 For database surfaces (see figure below), domains and blocks, the Split panel allows you to choose a split direction and/or a specific location.
 It also allows

 you to split a surface along a discontinuity.
 For shell entities, the Split panel allows a split plane to be defined or selected from

 The Split panel that appears for database surfaces, domains and blocks allows one or more splits to occur in any of the computational coordinate directions.

-Within the Split panel, several frames are provided that control how entities are split.
+Within the Split panel, several frames are provided with controls determining how you define split locations.
 In the Split Location frame:

 - XYZ: Sets the XYZ coordinates of the point at which the entity will be split.
 If the entity is a domain or surface, the XYZ coordinates will

 represent a point on the computational line along which it will be split.
 For blocks, the XYZ coordinates will represent a point on a computational plane by

 which it will be split.